gatsbyjs/rfcs/text/docs-code-contributions.md

 Contributing
 - Community
-    - Why contribute to Gatsby?
+    - Why Contribute to Gatsby?
     - Pair Programming Sessions
-    - Free swag for contributors
+    - Free Swag for Contributors
-    - Where to participate in the community
+    - Where to Participate in the Community
-    - How to run a Gatsby workshop*
+    - How to Run a Gatsby Workshop
-    - How to pitch Gatsby*
+    - How to Pitch Gatsby
 - Code of Conduct
 - Gatsby Style Guide
-- How to contribute
+- How to Contribute
-    * Filing & Managing issues
+    * How to File an Issue
+    * How to Label an Issue
-    * Managing pull requests
+    * Managing Issues and Pull Requests
-    * Setting up your local dev environment
+    * Setting up your Local Dev Environment
-    * Docs contributions
+    * Docs Contributions
-    * Code contributions
+    * Code Contributions
-    * Community contributions
+    * Community Contributions
-    * Showcase contributions
         - Submit to Site Showcase
         - Submit to Creator Showcase
         - Submit to Starter Library
         - Submit to Plugin Library
-- RFC process
+- RFC Process
+- Gatsby's Governance Model*

 # Drawbacks